kaustubhdevstack/stackui/README.md

 ## Why did I create Stack UI?

 While front-end frameworks like Tailwind CSS and Bootstrap 5 are great they come with some level of control that forces you to develop UI within their range.
 It makes UI Development fast but it sacrifices innovation, today with one look, anyone can tell whether a website is made by Tailwind, Bootstrap, or any other design system.
-The result all apps have the same UI look and feel.
+The result - all apps have the same UI look and feel.

-With Stack UI I am to break the chain of Controlled UI Development.
+With Stack UI I am on a mission to break the chain of Controlled UI Development.

 There is a huge gap between coding every UI element from scratch to using the framework to build the UI.